toucansites/website/contents/docs/[02]getting-started/[04]configuration/index.md

 # Configuration
 ---

-Defines the primary configuration for the entire site.
-In Toucan, these settings are specified in the `config.yml` file located in the project’s root directory.
-This file is optional; if it is not present, Toucan will automatically fall back to the default configuration values.
+The configuration file sets the main options for the current target.
+It controls site settings, data types, language and region options, rendering parameters, and where everything is stored — like pipelines, content, types, and more — when Toucan builds your site.

-## Default Configuration
+## Default values

-The default configuration values are as follows:
+This file is optional.
+If you do not have a config file, Toucan will use its built-in default values.
+The default configuration values are listed below:

 ```yaml
 site: